-A life growing in balance, in harmony, is a life that has energy more available for living and less available for the fears and anxieties that can cause energy to implode.
+A life growing in balance, in harmony, is also a life which has energy more available for living and less available for the fears and anxieties that can cause energy to implode.
 Spirituality is about growing in a loving, faithful, and stable expression of energy in each day.
-This is what the Rule would have us grow in.
+This is what the rule would have us grow in.
 This is what this chapter is emphasising.

 Prayer, labour, reading, rest.
-This is the daily round we commit to as we live a Christian spirituality guided by the Rule.
+This is the daily round we commit to as we live a Christian spirituality guided by the rule.
 We will not always be faithful to this because the realities of life ‘in the world’ can ask of us patterns that run counter to this balance.
-As life goes on, however, perhaps this Benedictine cycle can grow to become the default of our lives – the one we naturally return to when we can.
-And perhaps in time we may see that an abundance of grace can still be active in us even when it seems we are living off scraps of time and energy.
-God is in everything and nothing is wasted.
+As life goes on, however, perhaps this Benedictine cycle can grow to be the default of our lives – the one we have a natural inclination to return to when we can.
+In time we see that an abundance of grace can still be active in us even when it seems we are living off leftovers.
+God is in everything, and nothing is wasted.

-The regular practice of attention on a mantra, a mantra sounding in the heart, means that the energy of divinity and the energy of our humanity can each be in the other with increasing self-forgetfulness.
-In these moments a certain harmony with the divine life (whether we are aware of it or not) can renew us for what is to come for the rest of the day.
-We can forget to worry.
-We can forget to fear.
-The stillness that a balanced day encourages is what we find ourselves in – if but even for a moment.
+The regular practice of attention on a mantra means that the energy of divinity and the energy of our humanity can each be in the other with increasing self-forgetfulness.
+In these moments a certain harmony with the divine life can renew us for what is to come for the rest of the day.
+We forget to worry.
+We forget to fear.
+The stillness that a balanced day can encourage is what we find ourselves in.

 In this chapter Benedict insists that the true monastic – someone seeking God through prayer and work in a community supporting this seeking – is someone who is also living “by the work of their hands.”
-Most of us do not gather harvests (Benedict’s example); we go to the market for food.
+Most of us do not gather harvests, instead we go to the supermarket for food.
+Most of us are not self-employed; we work for others.
 What is our harvest?
 What is the work of our hands?
-The monastic, an oblate, who is a mother or father; the contemplative ‘out the back’ in the shed working on fixing that chair for a neighbour; a meal lovingly prepared for family and friends; a days work at our employment – all these things, are they not the work of our hands?
+The monastic, an oblate, who is a mother or father; the contemplative ‘out the back’ in the shed working on fixing that chair for a neighbour; a meal lovingly prepared for family and friends – all these things, are they not the work of our hands?